 Each kit includes detailed instructions, hair-collection adhesive strips, return postage and a return envelope to send us your cat's sample (prepaid shipping for orders within the USA).
 The cost includes a detailed report and routine updates about your cat's DNA as we continue to learn more from our research.
 Keep in mind – we will send an initial report and will follow up with more data as we discover more things about feline genetics.

 Can I order a kit now?

 Yes!
 However, please keep in mind we are still in Beta and are handling a few hundred kits/month.
-We can not commit to having the reports ready until early 2018, however, once they are shipped, our first customers will have constant updates.
-We are working very hard to make it available even sooner, please do bare with us - we want to ensure you get a puurfect product you are happy with!
+We are working very hard to make reports available quickly - please do bear with us - we want to ensure you get a puurfect product you are happy with!

 How does shipping work?

 For all our US customers, we include a return envelope as part of the CatKit price.
 We love all our international customers, however, those shipping samples back from abroad are asked to cover the shipment costs, which are $15.